light fawn colored rabbit

 Who do you know that you can talk to about the breed when you have a question?
 And are you going to have to learn all about rabbits or is it going to be easy for you to get started?

-And this won’t always be possible but do your best to talk to a breeder or someone who has had the breed you were looking at before you buy.
-Keep your eyes and ears open.
+This won’t always be possible but do your best to talk to a breeder or someone who has had the breed you were looking at before you buy.
+Keep your eyes and ears open during conversations at rabbit shows or fairs.
 Most rabbit raisers will talk to you for days about their breed.

 Some Breeds To Think About